 My first foray into New Girl was looking up and reading the pilot at the prompting of a TV businessperson back in June 2014.
-I’d had a brief conversation with him about a spec I’d submitted to a TV writing contest, and one of the things he urged me to do as an aspiring TV comedy writer was to read as many pilots as I could.
-Luckily for me, New Girl was one of the few he suggested.
+I’d had a brief conversation with him over the phone about a spec script I’d submitted to a TV writing contest, and one of the things he advised me to do as an aspiring TV comedy writer was to read as many pilots as I could, and the New Girl pilot in particular was one of the few he suggested.

 After watching the pilot, I was hooked, and I set out to catch up on the rest of the series.
 Instead of starting at the beginning, I decided to check out the most recent episodes available, which at the time were the last few episodes of season 3 and primarily dealt with the aftermath of Nick and Jess’ breakup.
 Prior to the start of season 4 when I started watching the new episodes each week, I read articles in which the writers explained how they wanted to reset the show by returning the focus to the group.
 The season 4 episode, “Background Check,” is one of the funniest episodes of the entire show, a mostly bottle episode that takes place in real time and has a lot of antics and amazing one-liners from these characters and their crazy close friendship.
 While much of the show’s comedy revolves around navigating the dating world, at the root of it all is, as Liz herself has described, the main characters being “too good of friends.”

-I find the co-dependent dynamic between each of the loftmates both captivating and endearing in a way that sets New Girl apart from other ensemble shows.
-At the start of the series, upbeat school teacher Jessica Day (Zooey Deschanel) has just gotten out of a six-year relationship after learning her boyfriend, Spencer, has been cheating on her.
-She moves into a loft with three single guys—grumpy bartender Nick Miller (Jake Johnson), womanizing and larger-than-life Schmidt (Max Greenfield) and cocky personal trainer, Coach (Damon Wayans Jr.), who, due to the actor’s unavailability, is replaced in the following episode by former Latvian basketball player turned goofy and lovable Winston Bishop (Lamorne Morris).
+I find the codependent dynamic between each of the loftmates both captivating and endearing in a way that sets New Girl apart from other ensemble shows.
+At the start of the series, upbeat school teacher Jessica Day (Zooey Deschanel) has just gotten out of a six-year relationship after discovering her boyfriend, Spencer, has been cheating on her.
+She moves into a loft with three single guys—grumpy bartender Nick Miller (Jake Johnson), womanizing and larger-than-life Schmidt (Max Greenfield) and cocky personal trainer, Coach (Damon Wayans Jr.), who, due to the actor’s unavailability at the time, is replaced in the following episode by former Latvian basketball player to eventual goofy and lovable Winston Bishop (Lamorne Morris).
 We’re also introduced to Jess’ best friend, Cece Parekh (Hannah Simone), a fashion model who takes none of the guys’ BS—especially Schmidt, who takes a shine to her immediately.
 Luckily for him, Cece slowly comes to feel the same way, and they go on to become the core couple in the show’s later seasons while the rest of the group continues to bumble through relationships before ultimately ending up with their true loves as well.

-While I have a love and appreciation for each of these characters, Nick happens to be my favorite because he’s got a lot of depth to him.
-He’s the glue that holds the group together, as evidenced in the season 1 episode, “Injured,” when he has a health scare and everyone worries about losing him.
+While I have a love and appreciation for each of these characters, Nick happens to be my favorite.
+He’s got a lot of depth to him as the glue that holds the group together, as evidenced in the season 1 episode, “Injured,” when he has a health scare and everyone worries about losing him.
 He has his fair share of flaws, namely anger issues, being childish at times and having trouble expressing his feelings.
-He admits to being a little bit broken, and he’s often too much in his own head—something I, myself, do all the time, though I’m learning to break out of that.
+He admits to being a little bit broken, and he’s often too much in his own head—something I, myself, can relate to, though I’m learning to break out of overthinking.

-That said, the buildup to Nick and Jess becoming a couple is, to me, the strongest arc of the entire series, starting with the scintillating, epic kiss they share in the season 2 episode, “Cooler” (to this day, my favorite TV kiss) and culminating in them getting together at the end of the season 2 finale, “Elaine’s Big Day.”
+Likewise, the buildup to Nick and Jess finally becoming a couple is such a strong and satisfying arc, starting with the scintillating, epic kiss they share in the season 2 episode, “Cooler” (to this day, my favorite TV kiss) and culminating in them getting together at the end of the season 2 finale, “Elaine’s Big Day.”
 Though the heat between them noticeably cools after they break up toward the end of season 3 and go on to date other people, it’s clear neither of them can let each other go altogether.
-In the season 4 finale, “Clean Break,” they each secretly sneak to the trash can to retrieve a mug symbolic of their time together—only for them to discover it’s gone, thus both Nick and Jess thinking the other is the one who took it.
+In the season 4 finale, “Clean Break,” they each secretly sneak to the trash can to retrieve a mug symbolic of their time together—only for each of them to discover it’s gone, thus leading both Nick and Jess to think the other is the one who took it.
 By the season 5 finale, “Landing Gear,” Jess realizes she’s still in love with Nick, and by the season 6 finale, “Five Stars for Beezus,” the two of them reunite romantically at long last—thankfully, this time, for good.

-New Girl consistently had the most phenomenal season finales, not just for all the wonderful Nick and Jess scenes but, of course, for showing how strong the love is between each of these characters.
-The season 1 finale, “See Ya,” is also among one of my favorites, in which Nick plans on moving out of the loft after reconciling with his ex, Caroline.
+Another thing I love about New Girl is that it consistently had the most phenomenal season finales, not just for all the wonderful Nick and Jess scenes but, of course, for showing how strong the love is between each of these characters.
+The season 1 finale, “See Ya,” is among one of my favorites, in which Nick plans on moving out of the loft after reconciling with his ex, Caroline.
 The roommates all end up stranded in the desert, reflecting on their friendship, and by the end, Nick decides to stay in the loft.
 He turns on his old mixtape, and each one of the roommates privately celebrates his return by dancing like buffoons in their rooms to “You Shook Me All Night Long.”
-It’s one of the many moments that has stuck with me as it perfectly captures the joy and eccentricity of these characters, much like when they did a slow Chicken Dance at the end of the season 1 episode, “Wedding,” to “A Groovy Kind of Love.”
+It’s one of the many moments in this show that has stuck with me as it perfectly captures the joy and eccentricity of these characters, much like when they did a slow Chicken Dance to “A Groovy Kind of Love” at the end of the season 1 episode, “Wedding.”
 I was moved to tears when the song reappeared during Nick and Jess’ wedding in the penultimate episode of the series.

 Arguably even more profound than Nick and Jess’ relationship is the relationship between Nick and Schmidt.
 Their bromance is truly unlike any other and, frankly, my favorite on TV.
 Schmidt’s unabashed love for Nick goes far beyond platonic friendship what will all the Fredo kisses and his constant concern for him, and even Nick admits during Schmidt’s bachelor party in the season 5 episode, “Road Trip,” that he’s like his husband and his wife.
 It’s only fitting that Nick finally tells Schmidt he loves him in the series finale, even though the words didn’t need to be said for us to have known that all along.
 They even celebrate their 10-year anniversary of being roommates in the season 2 episode, “TinFinity,” and there’s a great article I read a while back that offers a behind-the-scenes look at the New Girl writers re-breaking the story for that particular episode.

-Throughout the final eight episodes, we get to see some cameos of notable recurring characters, such as Outside Dave, Nadia and Tran, Nick’s mute, wise, elderly friend whom he randomly met in the park back in the season 2 episode, “Menzies” and has a perfect and even ominous sendoff in the penultimate episode, “The Curse of the Pirate Bride.”
+Throughout the final eight episodes, we get to see some cameos of notable recurring characters, such as Outside Dave, Nadia and Tran, Nick’s mute, wise, elderly friend he first randomly meets in the park in the season 2 episode, “Menzies.”
+Tran has a perfect and even ominous sendoff in the penultimate episode, “The Curse of the Pirate Bride.”
 The breezy final season builds up to Nick and Jess finally getting engaged and married.
 We get to see how far they’ve come as a couple and how much they’ve grown, how they used to be scared of being vulnerable with each other, but they’re not anymore because all they want to do now is have a weird, wonderful life together.
 As Jess notes, “This is not puppy love.
 This is old-ass dog love.”
 Nothing about their relationship is perfect, and that’s the beauty of it.

 The series finale, “Engram Pattersky,” brings all the roommates back to the loft one last time as Nick and Jess prepare to move out after receiving a final eviction notice.
-The only thing is, everyone but Jess has long since moved on from the loft and let go of any remaining emotional attachment they once had to it.
+The only thing is, everyone but Jess has long since moved on from the loft and has let go of any remaining emotional attachment they once had for it.
 However, Jess can’t seem to part ways with the loft quite yet without encouraging them all to take a trip down memory lane with her.
 Appropriately, there’s one final game of True American, and in a blissful flash-forward sequence, we get to see the gang playing a kid-friendly version of the game with their children.
-Nick and Jess have a son, Winston and Aly have more kids and Schmidt and Cece have a second child, a boy named Moses.
-When it cuts back to the present, the five former-roommates stand on a single cardboard box together in a still, silent moment, followed by a brief exchange similar to the one in “Injured” (both of which being reminiscent of the pivotal play, Waiting for Godot), “You ready?”
+Nick and Jess have a son, Winston and Aly have more kids and Schmidt and Cece have a second child, a son named Moses.
+When it cuts back to the present, the five former-roommates stand on a single cardboard box together in a still, silent moment, before there’s a brief exchange similar to the one in “Injured” (both of which being reminiscent of Samuel Beckett’s pivotal play, Waiting for Godot), “You ready?”
 “Let’s go.”
-And they don’t move.
+And none of them move.